rawilk/laravel-settings/docs/basic-usage/contextual-settings.md

 Settings::context($user2Context)->isTrue('notifications'); // false
 ```

-<x-tip>You can put anything you want in context, as long as it's in array form.</x-tip>
+>{.tip} You can put anything you want in context, as long as it's in array form.